enokson/laboratory/README.md

 # laboratory
-A unit test runner for Rust
+A simple, expressive unit-test framework for Rust

 ## Features
 * before, before_each, after, after_each hooks